People start trickling in. It’s mostly the people that organized this party. They come with cake and alcohol, lots of

 The early birds sit in silent whispers.
 For those that came alone, their phones are their company.
 They’re fully immersed in the small light from their screens.
 I suspect they are lamenting for arriving too early.

 A couple is seated on a single-seater sofa next to the music system, the girl on the laps of the boy.
 They turn up the music and switch to more upbeat tunes.
 Occasionally, the girl leans in into the boy’s face and I’m not sure if they’re kissing or whispering sweet nothings into each other’s ears.
 Their taste in music is fantastic, though.

 The room is fuller now.
 The music is louder and I have to really shout to talk to some friends who have just come in.
 They’ve come with more alcohol.
 And weed.
 I receive them and take them into the kitchen where the organizers of this shindig are.
 I am one of them, you see, that’s why arrived early.
-It’s my close friend’s 21st birthday and he wanted “the littest party of the year.”
+It’s a close friend’s 21st birthday and he wanted “the littest party of the year.”

 I step outside and light one up.
 The music and happy screams of party girls is muffled behind me.
 A strong wind blows the burnt ash from the burning tip of my blunt.